 This setting allows subwoofer calibration during the RoomFit™ process.

-This setting is available only when your WiiM device is connected to a subwoofer.
 Check your subwoofer's crossover frequency and ensure the start of the frequency range for correction is above this crossover to avoid incorrect adjustments for your room's acoustics.

 Moving Mic Measurement (Beta)